mloy/streaming-spec/complex_types.md

 ## Run up

-This is an array of 15 structs containing a fft and a frequency.
+This is an array of 15 structs containing a FFT and a frequency.
-Fft amplitudes and frenqeuncy are explicit.
+FFT amplitudes and frenqeuncy are explicit.

 We'll get the following signal specific meta information: